 In this lesson, you will learn about the Ribbon and the various features including tabs, groups, commands, and more.

-The Ribbon is the display you see at the top of the Microsoft Outlook window.
-It is your primary interface with Outlook.
-It allows you to access most of the commands available to you in Outlook.
-The Ribbon is composed of three types of objects: tabs, groups, and commands.
+The Ribbon is the display you see at the top of the Microsoft Word window.
+It is your primary interface with Word.
+It allows you to access most of the commands available to you in Word.
+The Ribbon is composed of three parts: Tabs, Groups, and Commands.

-Note that the File tab is not a typical tab.
-The File tab takes you to the Backstage view where you manage, rather than make changes to, your document.
+Note that the File menu is not the same as a tab.
+The File menu takes you to the Backstage view, where you manage, rather than make changes to, your document.
 The Backstage view is covered in the next lesson.

-Functionally related commands in Outlook are organized in groups on each tab.
+To further organize the many commands available in Microsoft Word, commands are organized in groups on each tab.
+Each group contains three or more related commands.
 The following table lists the groups found on each tab:

-In some groups, you will see a button in the lower right corner next to the group name.
-This is the dialog box launcher.
-Opening a group's dialog box gives you access to additional commands associated with the group.
+In some groups, you will see a button in the lower right corner, next to the group name.
+This is the Dialog Box Launcher.
+Opening the group's dialog box will give you access to additional commands associated with that group:

-Commands are controls that enable you to accomplish specific tasks, such as creating a new message, forwarding a message, creating new folder, or deleting messages.
+Commands are controls that enable you to accomplish specific tasks, such as bolding a word, adding a list, inserting a picture, or adding page numbers.